jacobwicks/jacobwicks.github.io/_posts/2020-02-19-comments-on-code-line-numbers.markdown

 </div>

 # Run on Page Load
 To run positionAllComments when the page load, make an [Immediately Invoked Function Expression (IIFE)](https://developer.mozilla.org/en-US/docs/Glossary/IIFE).
-In ES2015, curly a standalone pair of curly brackets creates an IIFE.
+In ES2015, a standalone pair of curly brackets creates an IIFE.
 The code inside the curly brackets will be executed when the page loads, so when the page loads it will call `positionAllComments()`.
 Notice that we are calling `positionAllComments` with the `reposition` argument undefined, so all the code that is supposed to run when the page loads will run.

 {% highlight javascript %}
 {